redstrate/redstrate.com/content/art/2023/marchsketch.md

 program: Krita
 ---
 Here's a collection of sketches I finally finished!
 I didn't feel like doing a full piece, so I opted to color each of these instead.

+I also finished Haunting Ground recently, so of course I had to draw Fiona.
+I wonder if someday Capcom would remake this game (and hopefully not change around things too much!)
+Pizza Tower is also awesome, I love Gustavo and his Dumb Rat.

+More of my Viera in here too, mostly unused sketches.